-Voting for the lesser of two evils is a logical fallacy called false dilemma.
+Voting for the lesser of two evils is a logical fallacy called the false dilemma.
 Voting for the lesser of two evils is not like choosing to switch a runaway train to another track so it kills one person instead of five if you do nothing.
 In this hypothetical case, there are only two choices.
 But when faced, as we are in this election cycle, with two of the most despised candidates in history, there are other choices.
 You can abstain from voting, for example, or vote for a third party candidate, or write someone in.
-If you aren’t fooled by the Democratic Party’s propaganda, you’ll see the real issue is not the lesser of two evils the evil of two lessers.
+If you aren’t fooled by the Democratic Party’s propaganda, you’ll see the real issue is not the lesser of two evils, it is the evil of two lessers.
 Which choice is really the lesser evil?
-Evil is evil and leads to more evil.

 I don’t give a damn about semi-radicals…

 This is not a time of gentleness.